-The bartender (a retired cop) says…
+The bartender (a retired psychologist) says…

 Let’s face it.
 In real life, this seldom happens.
 If we went out for a drink after work, we would most likely be accompanied by friends who think the way we do, vote for the same candidates, and share the same or a related occupation.

 Most of us gravitate toward careers that align with our aptitude (arguably, opportunity and environment are key factors).
 While there are many gifted people who possess a wide range of skills and abilities, most of us are best suited for a specific occupation.
 We tend to be left or right-brained individuals who exist day-to-day in disciplinary silos where we become well-versed with the set of tools that were created specifically for our needs.
 Familial relationships aside (you might be wed to a right-brainer since opposites are known to attract), the people we associate with at work, and even those who share the same hobbies, tend to be like us.
 Our native culture, physical make-up, and life experiences shape who we become, the work we pursue, and the people we choose to associate with.
-Besides, what do artists, doctors and computational scientists have in common?
+Besides, what do artists, doctors and mathematicians have in common?